Schlieko/the-insight-factory/readme.md

-# 🧠 Hyper-Creative Idea Pipeline
+# 🧠 Creative Idea Pipeline

 An autonomous, multi-agent AI pipeline that takes a raw, fuzzy idea and mathematically expands it into a comprehensive deep research report and a conversational podcast script.